Hurricane Preparedness Guide for Seniors

-With hurricane season starting, it is important to have a plan in place for when the unexpected happens, especially for seniors.
-Many of these situations can be prepared for and eliminated with a well put together plan based on a senior’s needs and preferences.
+It is necessary to have a hurricane plan, especially for seniors.
+Many situations can be prepared for and eliminated before hurricane season with a well put together plan based on a senior’s needs and preferences.

 Essential Items to Pack

-Whether there is an evacuation or a stay at home situation, there are many essential items to consider when preparing for a hurricane:
+Whether there is an evacuation or a hunker down situation, there are many essential items to consider when preparing for a hurricane:

-- Canned Food or Non-perishable Food – things like soup, canned vegetables, crackers, peanut butter, cereal, granola bars and power bars are just some of these items.
-These items will last for a while, and can create hardy meals for seniors when food cannot be readily cooked or available.
-Plan to pack 3-5 days’ worth of food if seniors plan to evacuate, and 14-days’ worth of food if needing to stay put in their homes.
+- Canned Food or Non-perishable Food – things like soup, canned vegetables, crackers, peanut butter, cereal, granola bars, and power bars are just some of these items.
+Plan to pack 3-5 days worth of food if evacuating, and 14-days worth of food if staying put at home.

-- Water – it is said that everyone should have at least 1-gallon of water per person, every day.
-Water is essential for hydration and when waterlines and plumbing are broken or shut off due to hurricane damage, it can leave many people without running water.
-Depending on the situation, consider the amount of water seniors will need, if staying in place or leaving for a mandatory evacuation.
+- Water – everyone should have at least 1-gallon of water per person, every day.
+Water is essential for hydration and when waterlines and plumbing are broken or shut off due to hurricane damage.
+Consider how much water seniors will need if staying in place or leaving for a mandatory evacuation.

 - Pack of Batteries and Flashlights – when hurricanes hit, powerlines can be knocked down or disconnected, having blocks of cities lose power for days or sometimes weeks.
-Having a flashlight and an extra set of batteries can help seniors be able to navigate through the dark without difficulty.
+Having a flashlight and an extra set of batteries can help seniors navigate through the dark during a power outage.

 - Portable Chargers – if seniors have smartphones, a portable charger can come in handy.
-Make sure that the portable charger is charged fully so when a phone battery goes to 0%, seniors will be able to recharge their phones, having access to emergency apps and contacts they can call when in need.
+Make sure that the portable charger is fully charged so seniors will be able to recharge their phones, having access to emergency apps and contacts.

-- Portable Weather Radio/Radio Apps – being in the know is important when preparing for a hurricane.
-A portable weather radio or a radio app on a smartphone can allow seniors to listen in on important updates about the storm and mandatory evacuation notices.
-Portable weather radios are durable and long-lasting, and will immediately alert seniors on important hurricane updates.
-Seniors are recommended to buy a portable radio with a hand crank to be able to manually recharge the battery.
-Radio apps are also an effective way to stay quickly informed about important updates right form their smartphone.
-Some of these apps include: Spectrum Bay News 9, and NextRadio – Live FM Radio.
+- Portable Weather Radio/Radio Apps – A portable weather radio or a radio app on a smartphone allow seniors to listen to important updates about the hurricane and mandatory evacuation notices.
+Portable weather radios are durable and long-lasting immediately alerting seniors on storm updates.
+Radio apps are also an effective way to stay informed right from their smartphone.
+Some of these apps include Spectrum Bay News 9, and NextRadio – Live FM Radio.

-- Medication – if seniors are prescribed medication and have a regimen to follow, it is important to properly pack enough medication for at least 14-days in proper sterile containers.
+- Medication – if seniors are prescribed regiment of medication, it is important to pack enough for at least 14-days.
 Seniors or loved ones should make sure that their prescriptions are up-to-date and are refilled if low.

 - Hygienic Necessities – these include toilet paper, paper towels, toiletries and anything that might be necessary to stay healthy and clean for at least 7-days.

 - Clothing – seniors should try and keep at least one set of clothes for travel.
 Things like comfortable sweatpants, t-shirts, socks, and a pair of shoes.
-Depending on the weather conditions, seniors might also want to pack clothing that’ll keep them warm or dry.
-Seniors should also consider bringing towels, blankets, and a favorite pillow to stay comfortable if evacuating to a shelter.
+Seniors might also want to pack clothing that’ll keep them warm or dry.
+Also consider towels, blankets, and a favorite pillow to stay comfortable if evacuating to a shelter.

-- Cash and bank cards – Automated Teller Machines (ATMs) might not be in working order when a hurricane hits.
+- Cash and bank cards – Automated Teller Machines (ATMs) might not be working when a hurricane hits.
 Seniors should carry cash if they need to buy essential items or food.
-They should also keep bank cards on hand so they do not become lost or stolen.
+They should also keep bank cards on hand, so they do not become lost or stolen.

-- Handheld can opener – bringing along a manually operated handheld can opener, if evacuating, allows seniors to easily open their canned food.
+- Handheld can opener – bringing along a manually operated handheld can opener, if evacuating, allows seniors to open their canned food easily.

-- Essential Pet Items – if seniors have pets, it is important to bring along essential items when evacuating to keep them comfortable and healthy.
-Certain items include: a bowl or bowls, medication (if pets are on any type of regimen), a food supply for at least 3-5 days, a toy, leash, collar, and any documentation relating to their up-to-date shots and medical history.
+- Essential Pet Items – if seniors have pets, bring along essential items when evacuating.
+Things like bowls, medication, food supply for at least 3-5 days, a toy, leash, collar, and any documentation relating to their up-to-date shots and medical history.

-- Entertainment – with no electricity to search the internet, or watch a favorite tv show or movie; seniors should have a way to relax and have fun.
-If leaving their home during an evacuation, they should think about bringing a favorite book, magazine, a deck of playing cards, or an enjoyable board game.
+- Entertainment – with no electricity; seniors should have a way to relax and have fun.
+If leaving their home during an evacuation, bring a favorite book, magazine, a deck of playing cards, or an enjoyable board game.

 - Smartphone/ Cell Phone – it is important to have a way to contact anyone in case of emergencies.
 Seniors should have cell phones with an extra battery, or a portable charging cell to keep their phone from dying.

-- Contact Information – things like emergency hotlines, family members or close friends contact information are important to have on hand for when plans are interrupted or if seniors need help.
+- Contact Information – emergency hotlines, family members or close friends contact information are important to have on hand for when plans are interrupted or if seniors need help.

-- Medical Kits and Instructions – one thing to always have when preparing for any hurricane is a first aid kit.
-Seniors should make sure their first aid kits are packed with the latest sterile medical material and instructions on how to properly use medical items in case of emergencies.
+- Medical Kits and Instructions – Seniors should make sure their first aid kits are packed with sterile medical material and instructions on how to properly use medical items.

-Seniors should also keep in mind a couple of other tips when packing.
-They should put Identifiers on their bags and accessible equipment (i.e. tags, string, name, etc.) to keep track of them, and to make sure evacuation bags are easy to move and travel with.
-These items and tips are essential in preparing for a hurricane or natural disaster.
-However, just as essential as these items and tips is a plan that is executed to stay safe.
+Seniors should also put Identifiers on their bags and accessible equipment (i.e., tags, string, name, etc.) to keep track of them.
+Make sure evacuation bags are easy to move and travel with.